 Khloe Kardashian ‘Why Do You Photoshop Your Nose?’
-Asks Fan; Lamar Odom Regrets
+Asks Fan, Lamar Odom Regrets

-Khloe Kardashian comes under the scanner for her Instagram pictures quite often and it seems to have happened once again.
-This time around her fans pointed out that the Keeping Up with the Kardashians star photoshops her nose.
+Khloe Kardashian is under the scanner for her Instagram pictures quite often, and it seems to have happened once again.
+This time around, her fans have pointed out that the Keeping Up with the Kardashians star photoshops her nose.

 A post shared by Khloé (@khloekardashian) on